Sharing the Australian and Polynesian Findings of the Vancouver Expedition

 Vancouver was ordered to sail under dual purposes.
 On the one hand, he was to represent the British at negotiations with the Spanish at Nootka Sound in the Pacific Northwest.
 The Sound was the subject of a territorial dispute between the empires that threatened to erupt into a larger conflict.
 Vancouver’s other, and main, purpose was to survey the southwest corner of Australia, Pacific islands, and the Northwest Coast of America.
 If possible, he was also to find a Northwest Passage.

 Vancouver sailed in the Discovery, with the Chatham as escort, in April 1791.
 First, he made the Australian coast near Cape Leeuwin and surveyed a considerable extent of the southern coast.
 Next, he sailed to Tahiti and the Sandwich Islands.
 Then, Vancouver and his crew charted the coast from near San Francisco all the way to Alaska.
-En route, at Nootka, Vancouver and his Spanish counterpart decided they could not interpret the instructions they had been given and referred the matter back to diplomats in Europe for further study.
-He completed three surveying seasons on the Pacific Northwest Coast, with winters in Hawai'i.
+En route, at Nootka, Vancouver met with his Spanish counterpart, Bodega y Quadra; the island where they negotiated was initially named Quadra and Vancouver Island, for both men.
+They decided they could not interpret the instructions they had been given and referred the matter back to diplomats in Europe for further study.
+He then completed three surveying seasons on the Pacific Northwest Coast, with winters in Hawai'i.

 Vancouver returned to England via Cape Horn in September 1795, over four years after he had led one of the longest surveying voyages in history.
 He was promoted to the rank of post captain but the voyage ruined his health and he retired upon return to shore.